-This recipe is unapologetic about being not: gluten free, dairy free; sugar free, vegan, paleo, low fat, or low calorie.
-This delicious french toast recipe is basically dessert for breakfast, using every ingredient that has been demonized by all of the above, including myself.
-This is not a healthy, nutrient packed breakfast.
+Right off the bat, I'll be clear.
+This recipe is unapologetic about being not: gluten free, dairy free; sugar free, vegan, low fat, or low calorie.
+This delicious french toast recipe is basically dessert for breakfast.
+It isn't a healthy, nutrient packed breakfast.
 My normal is all about making healthy, nutrient packed food choices.
-That's my everyday, probably yours too.
+That's my everyday, and I'm sure it's probably yours too.

-Here's another make ahead breakfast idea, that isn't quite so decadent: Baked Breakfast Egg Cups
+And, here's another delicious make ahead recipe to try: Baked Breakfast Egg Cups

 - 2 ½ cups cream (half & half)